Expand Energy Corporation research snapshot

 EXE AI Stock Forecast Scenarios

-The EXE AI stock forecast is scenario-based because trailing earnings are sensitive to realized natural gas, oil, and NGL prices.
-Using the $89.56 price reference, TTM EPS of about $13.44, and the audited three-year model, the mechanical range points to about $46 in a bear case, $94 in a base case, and $169 in a bullish case before dividends.
-The most useful forecast question is whether EXE can keep production near plan, reduce debt, and turn scale into durable free cash flow if gas prices soften.
+The EXE AI stock forecast is scenario-based because earnings are sensitive to realized natural gas, oil, and NGL prices and to the pace of Twin Eagle integration.
+Using the $94.03 price reference, forward EPS near $9.20 per consensus, and the audited three-year model, the mechanical range points to roughly $50 in a bear case, $100 in a base case, and $145 to $175 in a bullish case before dividends.
+The most useful forecast question is whether EXE can keep production near plan, integrate Twin Eagle, reduce debt further, and turn marketing scale into durable free cash flow if gas prices soften.

 Bullish case

-More likely if natural gas prices stay firm, LNG demand supports Haynesville economics, Q2 2026 results confirm cash generation, debt reduction remains on track, buybacks continue, and investors assign a higher normalized earnings multiple.
+More likely if natural gas prices stay firm, LNG demand supports Haynesville economics, Twin Eagle closes on schedule and adds more than $200 million of year-one EBITDA, Q3 and full-year production stay near guidance, debt reduction continues, and investors assign a higher normalized earnings multiple.

 Base case

-More likely if EPS normalizes near current TTM levels, the market values EXE around 7x normalized earnings, operating cash flow covers capital spending and the base dividend, and 2026 production guidance stays intact.
+More likely if EPS normalizes near consensus levels, the market values EXE around 9 to 10 times normalized earnings, operating cash flow covers capital spending and the base dividend, Twin Eagle integration goes smoothly, and 2026 production guidance stays intact.

 Bearish case

-More likely if gas prices fall, regional basis weakens, hedge losses persist, well results disappoint, debt reduction slows, or investors price EXE as a lower-multiple commodity producer.
+More likely if gas prices fall, regional basis weakens, Twin Eagle synergies disappoint, well results miss, the CEO search drags on, or investors price EXE as a lower-multiple commodity producer.

 EXE AI technical analysis